 According to data from the Cleveland Clinic, about 40 percent of men are affected by erectile dysfunction at the age of 40, making difficulty getting an erection far more widespread than many people think.

 Physiologically speaking, healthy erections — and a healthy sex life, in general — are all about blood flow.
-When blood is able to freely flow into the erectile tissue of your penis, you’ll find it far easier to get an erection when you’re sexually aroused.
+When blood is able to freely flow into the erectile tissue of your penis, assuming no other issues are present, you’ll find it far easier to get an erection when you’re sexually aroused.